Apple Card Comes now With Disaster Relief - The Mac Observer

-Apple is offering a Disaster Relief Program with Apple Card.
+Apple is offering Disaster Relief with Apple Card.
 Customers in areas that experience natural disasters have received emails explaining the service.

-Disaster Relief in Affected Areas
+Disaster Relief in Areas Affected by Natural Disasters

 Readers, including one who lives in Houston and was hit by flooding following tropical storm Imelda, contacted Macrumors after receiving the email.
 It said: